 A burial – or interment – is the human ritual of placing the deceased into a burial plot in the ground, or into an above-ground burial such as a crypt, vault or mausoleum.
 The coffin or casket is lowered into a burial plot, and the gravesite is covered with soil once the funeral service has concluded.

 For a burial service you will need to decide on a coffin or casket, and the preferred location of the burial plot.
 Your Guardian funeral director can assist you in making the arrangements to purchase a new gravesite or facilitate the burial at a previously purchased site.

-A graveside service can be the sole venue for the entire funeral service, meaning the funeral service will be conducted at the actual site of the grave, or the graveside service may be one part of a traditional funeral service, taking place after a service at another venue.
+Many families choose to hold a graveside service as part of their farewell to a loved one.
+A graveside service can be the sole venue for the entire funeral service, meaning the funeral service will be conducted at the actual site of the grave.
+The graveside service may also take place after a service at another venue.

 A graveside service can be personalised to your values, culture and spiritual, emotional or personal preferences.
-As an example you can have special music played, release doves, butterflies or balloons into the air or add any other special touches you think appropriate.
+As an example you can play special music, release doves or butterflies into the air, or add other special touches.

 Many Australians choose prefer cremations to burials - usually for religious, environmental or affordability reasons.
 Our experience has shown us most families choose to hold some form of funeral service, before the coffin or casket is relocated for cremation.
 Australian legislation requires cremations to be carried out on the same day as the funeral service, or in the 48-hours immediately following.

 After a body is cremated the ashes are usually memorialised in a permanent memorial or scattered in a place of significance.
 This ritual offers a place for the family and future generations to visit, so it’s important to carefully consider the location.
 Your funeral director can provide guidance.